 It’s also a good solution in households like mine where some of us are vegetarians (me) and some of us are not (my boys).

-Tips for making amazing cold rice noodle salad:
+Tips for making an amazing vegan noodle bowl:

-- Each and every part of this salad can and should be prepared in advance.
+- Each and every part of this noodle bowl can and should be prepared in advance.
 Make a Cold Rice Noodle Salad Bar in your fridge, I tell ya!

 - You’re going to want to rinse the rice noodles under cold water and then toss them with a bit of sesame oil to loosen them up.
 This step is particularly important if you’re making the noodles in advance, which do I encourage.